Graduate School vs. Undergraduate School

 - Be patient with yourself.
 You are not going to conceive and design a great research project overnight.

 - Talk to as many people as you can about what you are doing and talk to them about what they are doing.
-You never know where you’ll get an idea or who can help you.
+You never know where you will get an idea or who can help you.

 - Be ready to work independently.
 Know yourself.
 Pursue your passion.